jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

 `submit_runfiles_jobs_total.sh` This hasn't been tested yet but it just integrates the prep_stack_par.sh stage into the bulk submission of jobs.
 Again place prep_stack_par.sh in the isce stack directory.
 Run_files stage 01 should then run upon successful completion of this stage.

 `runfiles_jobs_2.sh` This uses two cpus per task for GNU parallel to improve memory when running computationally heavy stages.
 This may end up being the default runfiles_jobs script.
-Using two cpus per task ONLY works it --ntasks is equal to or less than 12.
+Using two cpus per task ONLY works if --ntasks is equal to or less than 12.
 If you do use this script remember to change the name in the submit_runfiles script.

 ### If code used in publication please reference this github, isce2, and the associated authors listed in each script.